 Watches used to be a necessary item until cell phones came along and took over telling time.
 Owning the newest gadgets seems to be somewhat of a hobby among the wealthy because they have nothing else to spend their money on.
 However, instead of buying all these high-tech devices, why not go back to the ‘basics’ and invest in a watch that is well worth the money?

-Some men just don’t like to wear jewelry of any type, even if it could be a fashionable and impressive timepiece, but are watched really considered ‘jewelry’.
+Some men just don’t like to wear jewellery of any type, even if it could be a fashionable and impressive timepiece, but are watched really considered ‘jewelry’.
 In today’s world, watches are now seen as a way of making a statement.
 Showing others the status you hold and the personality you wish to put forward.

 For the ever working businessman, the best route is to select a watch that is practical yet shows clients and co-workers that you aren’t joking around.
 Nevertheless, watches still remain quite popular and add a touch of elegance to any man’s fashion statement.
 There’s nothing quite like an elegant watch to enhance a nice suit.